stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

 for Functional Programming and their Effect Systems, such as ZIO.
 Effect systems are congruent to the enterprise job queue, with ZIO fibers performing work and ZIO [Resource Management](https://zio.dev/reference/resource/) forming the scheduling and supervision backbone.
-An efficient job queue can be written using ZIO constructs using surprisingly minimal amount of code.
+An efficient job queue can be written using ZIO constructs using surprisingly minimal amount of code.<!--more-->

 {% include table-of-contents.html height="800px" %}